-According to new research, Body Scan Meditation is arguably the best meditation for dealing with strong emotions.
+According to new research, Body Scan Meditation is the best meditation for difficult emotions.

 I don’t know about you, but the effects of the pandemic have started to affect my emotions.
-It doesn’t help that I’m thousands of miles away from my family, here in Canada, with no chance of safely returning to the UK anytime soon.
-The feeling of disconnectedness and isolation has been slowly creeping up on me, and it has begun to affect my feelings.
+It doesn’t help that I’m thousands of miles away from my family, here in Canada.
+I can’t really connect with my family.
+The feeling of disconnectedness and isolation has been slowly creeping up on me.
+And it has begun to affect my feelings.

-Over the past few weeks, I’ve experienced strong emotions like loneliness, sadness, and anxiety, and I have been trying to handle these emotions through meditation.
+Over the past few weeks, I’ve experienced strong emotions like loneliness, sadness, and anxiety, and I have been handling these emotions through meditation.

-Research suggests it’s the best meditation for hard emotions
+Research suggests it’s the Best Meditation for Difficult Emotions

 This morning I turned to my news sources, as I always do so I can write the news here on THE DAILY MEDITATION.
-There was one fascinating story, published by Berkley.
+I read a fascinating story published by Berkley.

-Catherine Juneau [Clermont Auvergne University, France] and a group of researchers conducted an experiment to see how the Body Scan Meditation technique devised by Jon Kabat Zinn compared to the traditional Buddhist meditation Anapansati.
+Catherine Juneau [Clermont Auvergne University, France] and a group of researchers conducted an experiment.
+They measured the effects of the Body Scan Meditation devised by Jon Kabat Zinn against traditional Buddhist Anapansati.

 The results suggest that the best meditation for difficult emotions is Body Scan.